marcomanciniunitn/LUS-Proj/README.md

 LUS mid-term project, Spring 2017 <br />
 Student: Marco Mancini, 187403 <br />

----- Description ----- <br />
+-----Description-----<br />
 1- Basic Project <br />
-   This is the basic part of the project, it performs sequence labeling. <br />
+&emsp This is the basic part of the project, it performs sequence labeling. <br />
    The main operations it does are: <br />
    1- Create the lexicon <br />
    2- Calculate the likelihoods (probabilities of words given the concept) <br />